 Access: The access core theme reflects WSU’s commitment to providing an affordable, quality education to communities with significant socioeconomic and cultural differences.

-Strategic Plan Enrollment Growth Assumption
+Strategic Plan Enrollment Target

-By fall 2025, WSU will become an Emerging Hispanic-Serving Institution by growing our percent of students who identify as Hispanic or Latino descent to 15%.
+By Fall 2025, WSU will become an Emerging Hispanic-Serving Institution by growing our percent of students who identify as Hispanic or Latino descent to 15%.

 An Equity Framework

 Equity is the foundational principle for fulfilling Weber State University’s mission as an open enrollment institution that welcomes all learners and nurtures their educational aspirations.
 Equity is the foundation of access to higher education, creates conditions for meaningful learning and academic excellence for everyone, and helps us fulfill our special responsibility to our local community.
 Equity is a statewide priority.
 An equity framework is, therefore, integrated into all of the goals, outcomes, and strategies in the WSU Strategic Plan.

 Disparities in access and educational attainment pervade higher education.
 In order to eliminate these disparities, we must adopt a framework that defines equity as “an actionable concept of quality and practice.”
 The framework must pervade the entire institution rather than be viewed as an add-on without institution-wide commitment and accountability (Witham et al. 2015, p.
 3).